bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-93.rst

 |tag-ops-changed| |tag-project-auto-convert|

-Due to the migration of the
+Due to the migration of the :ref:`External Databases
-:ref:`External Databases <migrate-92-93-external-database-migration>`,
-:ref:`Rest Clients <migrate-92-93-rest-clients>`,
+<migrate-92-93-external-database-migration>`, :ref:`Rest Clients
-:ref:`Web Service Clients <migrate-92-93-webservice-clients>`,
+<migrate-92-93-rest-clients>`, :ref:`Web Service Clients
-:ref:`Environments <migrate-92-93-envs>`,
+<migrate-92-93-webservice-clients>`, :ref:`Environments <migrate-92-93-envs>`,
-:ref:`Formats <migrate-92-93-formats>`
-and projects to Eclipse Maven projects, we introduced a new project version :code:`93900`.
-If you have an existing project in version :code:`80000`, it will still run on the |ivy-engine|, but :ref:`we recommend to migrate your projects <migration-project>` to the new version and re-deploy them.
+:ref:`Formats <migrate-92-93-formats>`, and Projects to Eclipse Maven projects, we introduced a new project version :code:`93900`.
+If you have an existing project in version:code:`80000`, it will still run on the Axon Ivy Engine, but :ref:`we recommend migrating your projects <migration-project>` to the new version and re-deploy them.

 .. _migrate-92-93-external-database-migration: